IgorMaljik/IgorMaljik/README.md

 <h2 align="center"> 👨‍💻 About me</h2>
 <p align="center">
   <samp>I'm Igor Maljik, a Software Engineering student diving into diverse Software Development projects.
-I'm currently learning Web Development and I'm looking to collaborate on projects using Artificial Intelligence.
+I'm currently learning about Blockchain and Artificial Intelligence and I'm looking to collaborate on projects using AI.
 Fueled by hard work and discipline, I'm also guided by faith.
 I strongly believe in pushing boundaries; when you give your best, there are no limits to what you can achieve.
   </samp>
 </p>